 - JD students are eligible to take LLM credit hours to count toward the JD degree with permission from the appropriate LLM Center.

-- Please contact Adam Ernette for IP and PTL courses and Bethany Price for all other LLM registration.
+- Please contact Adam Ernette for IP courses and Centers for Excellence for all other LLM registration.

 - Maximum JD Credit Hours Policy

 - Minimum Number of Classroom Credits Required for JD Students Policy

 Joint JD/LLM Degrees

 Effective Fall 2020, new students are not being admitted to the joint degree program.
 Please contact the program directly for more information.